jacobpatterson1549/kuuf-library/README.md

 By default, the library runs on an internal, readonly, CSV database.
 This database can also be used initialize other databases with the `-csv-backfill` application argument.

+#### mongodb

+A MongoDB database can be used.
+Do this by setting the `-database-URL` application argument or the `DATABASE_URL` environment variable.
+The database url should begin with `mongodb+srv://` for the connection to work.

 #### Postgres

 A Postgres database can be used.